Code-Blender-7/Image-Converter/to-do-list.md

 8. confirmation feature (with preview)
 9. Corrupted-files exception handling.
 10. ~~MVC Architecture Implementation~~
+11. support asset implementation

 ### MVC related

 1. ~~ handle FileExistsError and to make sure that the user doesn't add new directory while creating directory as current target dir.~~
 2. Create a new class called ExceptionHandling that is used for rendering different custom exceptions that the program receives.
 Also, use raise Exception for the job
+3. Decide either rich.prompt is an option to replace all the model inputs